 - Higher Insurance Rates

-– Risk Of Harm To Yourself And Other
+- Risk Of Harm To Yourself And Others

 It is also important to consider some of the myths surrounding driving under the influence of marijuana.
 One of these myths is that marijuana makes people more cautious drivers.
-Studies find that drivers under the influence of marijuana tend to take steps to drive safer.
-This can lead to them driving slower with them keeping more space between and other drivers.
 However, marijuana results in drivers having slower reflexes with them tending to have trouble adjusting to new driving conditions.

 Overall, these risks mean that you should never drive while under the influence of cannabis.